cipherstash-archive/cipherstash-rails-demo-app/README.md

 end
 ```

-This is a temporary fix to enable Protect to work.
+This is a temporary fix to enable CipherStash to work.

 When GA is released these fixes will be removed.